 In the seminar you will work on a project in teams of max.
 5 persons.
-Team applications are welcome but not a prerequisite for participation.
-The seminars will be held in English.
+The groups are formed in the seminar.

 Startup Experience

 In the Startup Experience seminar you will develop entrepreneurial competences that will enable you to build a new business.
 In an entrepreneurial project, you have three main objectives: